Ovid/zen-of-test-suites/README.md

 [JSON::XS](http://search.cpan.org/dist/JSON-XS/XS.pm) gave us a nice performance boost.
 We may not have noticed that if we hadn't been profiling our code.

+#### Look for code with "global" effects

+On one test suite, I ensured that `Universal::isa` and `Universal::can` cannot be loaded.
+It was a quick fix and sped up the test suite by 2% (several small accumulations of improvements can add up quickly).

 #### Inline "hot" functions.